gonzalo-roberto-diaz/chessKeyPad/README.md

 ##Running the program

-The program has no executable object, just the test, ChessKeyPadSuite.
+The program has no executable object, just the a test suite class in `src/test/scala/ChessKeyPadSuite`.
 The last few tests compare my calculations agains known, correct quiz solutions.

 ##Ideas and strategy used